ibm-client-engineering/solution-mq-aws-eks/readme.md

 User/pass: `admin/mqpasswd`

 This will deploy a number of resources:
--   The IBM MQ Helm Chart using the properties within the [secureapp_nativeha.yaml](https://github.com/ibm-messaging/mq-helm/blob/main/samples/AWSEKS/deploy/secureapp_nativeha.yaml) file.
 - A configMap with MQ configuration to define a default Queue, and the security required.
 - A secret that includes certificates and keys from the `genericresources/createcerts` directory.
 Assuring the communication in MQ is secure.
 This will take a minute or so to deploy, and the status can be checked with the following command: `kubectl get pods | grep secureapp`.
+If you've enabled `nativeha` with a `true` value, then three pods will be generated.
 Wait until one of the three Pods is showing `1/1` under the ready status (only one will ever show this, the remainding two will be `0/1` showing they are replicas).
+If `nativeha` is set to `false`, only one pod will come up.

-verify the pods are up
+verify the pods are up.
+If we enabled nativeha in our values you should see three.
+Otherwise just one.
 ```
 kubectl get pods
 NAME                     READY   STATUS    RESTARTS   AGE